 In short, you can expect 3 key differences that I will explore further below:

 - Added entertainment value with simulated golf

-Now, I am well aware that the Original Mevo has a strong fan following, and for good reason.
+The Original Mevo has a strong fan following, and for good reason.
 The Mevo is small, hardy, and produces excellent data considering it’s incredibly cheap price point.
-You can check out my full review here.
+You can check out my full Mevo review here.

-But with this Mevo+ review I’m going to make a contentious argument that the Mevo+ is actually leaps and bounds beyond the Mevo, well making up for the price difference between the two.
-Gasp if you’d like, but I have good numbers below to back up my argument.
+But with this Mevo+ review I’m going to make a contentious argument that the Mevo+ is actually leaps and bounds beyond the Mevo.
+The extra features do a good job making up for the price difference between the two.
+Below, I'll show you that I have good numbers below to back up my argument.

 Mevo Plus Features: Additional Data Parameters

 The FlightScope Mevo+ measures all the same parameters as the Mevo, plus an additional eight.
 All in all, every shot measures: